-Inlining a frameset
+Tradionally a frameset demands

-Tradionally a frameset demands 1+f+x requests, where f is the number of frames in the frameset and x is the total number of additional resources inside the frames or frameset.
+is the total number of additional resources inside the frames or frameset.
 (The frameset document itself also takes one request, obviously.)

-For the js1k demo pages I wanted to reduce that to 1+x.
+.
 In fact, since the js1k demo's did not allow external requests and anything else was inlined, the whole demo page was reduced to one request (plus whatever google analytics did, but that wasn't my concern).
 An important demand was that all the legacy demo's remained to work though.
 And since these demo's were relying on the most extreme edge case conditions, there wasn't a whole lot of room for errors.
-For more information on optimizing the js1k site see blog post.

-First things first.
-There are currently two methods of inlining a page into the src attribute of a <frame>.
-One involves data uri's.
+data uri's.
 This one can actually be pretty straightforward.
 You take the html of the frameset and forge a base64 data uri for it.
 This will work in all non-IE browsers.
 There's no additional encoding required since base64 takes care of that.

-And then there's IE. Whilst for the first demo IE was not in the picture (IE9 wasn't really on the radar) I did want to be able to load the demo's in IE9 beta.
-IE8 has a strict policy for data uri's, basically restricting them to images and objects.
+a strict policy for data uri's, basically restricting them to images and objects.
 They are explicitly not supported as the src attribute.
 So that's that, data uri's are out.
 I knew people would wonder whether it would work in IE9 and I didn't want to make them jump through elaborate hoops just to test that.

-Then somebody told me about another method.
+somebody told me about another method.
 I didn't even know it existed.
 And I still don't know why it works so well, but it does.
-It's embedding the html using src="javascript:'html...'".
-And that just works.
-It will take your html and form a proper (with doctype even standards!) html document in the frame!
-However, there is a catch.
-A few actually.
+It's embedding the html using

 First of all, it seems the origin of these frames are unique.
 The frames may not talk to each other or their parent.